change/aws-swf/README.md

 aws-swf
 ==========

+Documentation is in the process of being moved to [http://change.github.io/aws-swf/](Github Pages).
+Look there for updates.

 aws-swf is our light framework for developing distributed applications in Ruby to run on [AWS Simple Workflow](http://aws.amazon.com/swf/).

 At [change.org](http://www.change.org) we use aws-swf to drive parallelized and distributed processing for machine-learning driven email targeting.
 SWF provides the plumbing from the socket up to our application, enabling us to focus on innovating in terms of our data science, performance, UX, etc without having to worry about the complexities of message passing and asynchronous task scheduling across a decentralized system.
 If a worker dies, a task throws an exception, or somebody spills a cup of coffee on a rack of servers at AWS, configurable timeouts at different levels enable our workflow to be notified of the problem and decide how to handle it.
 Additionally by focusing on parallelizable algorithms we can scale the number of computational nodes as demand and data sizes dictate - nothing changes in the application code, we simply spin up more workers to handle the additional load.